imranture/E4-TimeStamper/README.md

 ## License
 This application is an open-source project released under [GNU General Public License v3.0](https://github.com/imranture/E4-TimeStamper/blob/master/LICENSE), provided "as-is," without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

-In no event shall the author be held liable for any damages arising from the use of this software.
+In no event shall the author be held liable for any damages arising from the use of this application.

-Permission is granted to anyone to use this software for any purpose, including commercial applications, and to modify and redistribute it provided that the following conditions are met:
+Permission is granted to anyone to use this application for any purpose, including commercial applications, and to modify and redistribute it provided that the following conditions are met:

 1. All redistributions of source code files must retain all copyright notices that are currently in